Brand New To A.A.?

 The Get In The Car Group of A.A. welcomes newcomers and is committed to providing a clear and adequate presentation of the program of Alcoholics Anonymous for them.

-When they attend their first meeting at our group, one of our members will be happy to visit with them after the meeting to share everything they need to know about how to get started.
+When you attend your first meeting at our group, one of our members will be happy to visit with you after the meeting if you would like to share everything you need to know about how to get started.

 5 Things To Know About A.A.